Purple Heart, Etc., Etc…

 USES: Works great in beds, containers, and as a houseplant.

 *The Missouri Botanical Garden says USDA Zones 10-11 but Dave’s Garden says 8a-11.
 In Leland, Mississippi it would die back during the winter and return in the spring.
-The Tradescantia sillamontana I have here dies back (as a perennial) when I move them to the basement for the winter then they start coming back in in April.
+The Tradescantia sillamontana I have here dies back (as a perennial) when I move them to the basement for the winter then they start coming back in April.
 I have no doubt the Tradescantia pallida would do the same.
-I have grown them as houseplants, but the lower light levels makes them grow weird.
-So, I have found they do MUCH better growing as a perennial in the basement.
-Yeah, I know, that sounds weird, but it works very well.
+I have grown them as houseplants, but the lower light levels make them grow weird.

 I put a few cuttings here and there in pots with other plants.
 The above photo is of the Purple Heart in the pot with a hybrid Banana called ‘Ice Cream’.